ibexa/documentation-developer/docs/api/rest_api_extension.md

 This could be in any regular config file, like the existing config/packages/ibexa.yaml or a created config/packages/ibexa_rest.yaml.

-The above example add the following entry to the root XML output:
+The above example adds the following entry to the root XML output:

 ```xml
 <greeting media-type="application/vnd.ibexa.api.Greeting+xml" href="/api/ibexa/v2/greet"/>
 ```